Early Childhood Conference

 For more information contact Bebe Rahaman at firstname.lastname@example.org, or call 352-854-2322, ext.
 1405.

 Reimbursement for the Early Bird Registration Fee is available through the Early Learning Coalition of Marion County if funding is available.
 Contact Ruby Phillips for additional information at 352-369-2315, ext.
 238.

-Mrs. Lillian I. Hubler is the Founder and President of Time to Sign, Inc. She is the most effective sign language trainer for young children’s educators.
-She has trained more than 85,000 educators nationwide and coached and mentored in over 4,200 classrooms.
-She is a dynamic presenter whose presentations are educational best practices, engaging, and fun.
-Lillian brings sign language into life for visual learning, social and emotional readiness, and classroom & behavior management best practices.
-When Lillian first began, her vision was to enhance her son’s experience in the classroom, and her search led her to using sign language and visual learning to help her son communicate, learn and thrive.
+Mrs. Lillian I. Hubler is the founder and president of Time to Sign, Inc. She is the most effective sign language trainer for young children’s educators.
+Her presentations are educational best practices, engaging and fun.
+Lillian brings sign language into life for visual learning, social and emotional readiness, and classroom and behavior management best practices.

 - Teacher Education Home

 - Noncredit Education Courses